dploeger/disclaimr/README.md

 ## Installation

-### Python packages
+### System packages

-Make sure you have these dependancies installed:
+Make sure you have these dependencies installed:

+* python
+* pip
 * python-devel
 * openldap-devel

+For Ubuntu this would be the following packages:

+    python python-pip libsasl2-dev libmysqlclient-dev libldap2-dev python-dev

+### Python packages

 Install the requirements of Disclaimr (for example using pip):